 Prior to the preparation of any further detailed planning by development proponents, it will be necessary for Greenview to complete more detailed planning and engineering work for the Growth Area.
-More specifically it will be necessary to:
+More specifically it will be necessary to: Greenview may elect to delay development within the Centralized Living area in order to complete more detailed planning and engineering work for the Growth Area.
+More specifically it may require the completion of the following studies:

-- Prepare a Master Transportation Plan; - Prepare Master Water and Wastewater Servicing Plans; - Prepare a Master Stormwater Management Plan; - Prepare a commercial/market needs assessment in order to assess the quantity, composition and form of future commercial development required to service the plan area as a whole; - Investigate the feasibility of utilizing recycled water or grey water to recharge aquifers or as a source of irrigation or process water in lieu of potable water for multi-family residential developments, recreational facilities, parks & open spaces, commercial developments and industrial developments; - Prepare a master plan identifying areas of natural and environmental significance; - Reclaim the former sewage lagoon;
+- a) Prepare Aa Master Transportation Plan; - b) APrepare Master Water and Wastewater Servicing Plans; - APrepare a Master Stormwater Management Plan;

+- d) Prepare a commercial/market needs assessment in order to assess the quantity, composition and form of future commercial development required to service the plan area as a whole; - e) Investigate the feasibility of utilizing recycled water or grey water to recharge aquifers or as a source of irrigation or process water in lieu of potable water for multi family residential developments, recreational facilities, parks & open spaces, commercial developments and industrial developments;